 State the actions required to be taken during the performance of a vendor inspection.

 State examples of the protocol required to be adhered to during the performance of the vendor inspection.
+Be able to explain the NRCs expectations of Inspectors, note any differences between interaction with vendors rather than licensees.

 State the key points to be made to the vendor during the entrance and exit meeting.